 If the patient’s general health is poor or if surgery isn’t an option, an oncologist will likely begin palliative care, which focuses on improving symptoms, but will not stop disease progression.

 Life expectancy refers to the percentage of people with similar stages of mesothelioma who survive for a specified amount of time after diagnosis.
-For veterans with stage 3 mesothelioma, life expectancy is approximately 16 months.
+For veterans with stage 3, life expectancy is approximately 16 months.

-Once a patient is diagnosed with stage 3 mesothelioma, they’ll also receive a prognosis, or predicted progression of the disease.
+Once a patient has been diagnosed with stage 3 mesothelioma, they’ll also receive a prognosis, or predicted progression of the disease.
 A patient’s prognosis may be improved by making certain lifestyle changes recommended by their doctor.
 Changing diet and exercise routines can help a patient significantly improve their prognosis.